jcb91/IPython-notebook-extensions-wiki/config-extension.md

-There is now a graphical user interface for activating/deactivating installed notebook extensions by going to the '/nbextensions/' URL (mind the trailing slash):
+There is now a graphical user interface for activating/deactivating installed notebook extensions by going to the '/nbextensions' URL:

 ![](https://github.com/ipython-contrib/IPython-notebook-extensions/raw/master/wiki-images/notebook-configuration.png)

 This is realized using a notebook server extension, new to IPython 3.x.
-In order to work, this extension needs to be installed and notebook extensions require a YAML description file in '~/.ipython/nbextensions' (or a subdirectory thereof) in order to be found.
+In order to work, this extension needs to be installed, and notebook extensions require a YAML description file in '~/.ipython/nbextensions' (or a subdirectory thereof) in order to be found.

 #Setup procedure
 ##1.
 Installation